Equivariant $A$-theory: Transfers on Waldhausen -categories

 \subsection{Categorical transfer maps}

 Suppose that $\sC$ is a $G$-category with a chosen sum bifunctor $\oplus$ isomorphic to the categorical coproduct $\amalg$.
-Since $G$ acts through equivalences of categories, it preserves $\oplus$ up to coherent isomorphism.
-Let $f: S \ra T$ be a map of finite $G$-sets.
-Note that a finite $G$-set $S$ can be regarded as a category with objects the elements of $S$ and only identity morphisms, so the functor category $\Cat(S, \sC)$ is isomorphic to the $S$-indexed product $\prod_S \sC$.
-We can define a map by or equivalently,
+Since $G$ acts through isomorphisms of categories, it preserves $\oplus$ up to canonical isomorphism.
+Let $f\colon S \ra T$ be a map of finite $G$-sets.
+As in the previous section, we assume all of our finite $G$-sets come with a total ordering, which does not have to be preserved by $f$.Note that a finite $G$-set $S$ can be regarded as a category with objects the elements of $S$ and only identity morphisms, so the functor category $\Cat(S, \sC)$ is isomorphic to the $S$-indexed product $\prod_S \sC$.
+We can define a functor on objects by or equivalently,

 where $j=|S|$ and $k=|T|$.
+The action of $f_!$ on morphisms $F \Rightarrow F'$ is clear because $\bigoplus$ is a functor.
+Note that each set $f^{-1}(t)$ inherits a total ordering, which we use to define the above sum, although changing the ordering would only change the sum up to a canonical isomorphism.
+Note also that if $f^{-1}(t)$ is empty, then $(f_!F)(t)$ is a zero object in $\sC$.

-Note that this map is not on the nose equivariant even if the sum $\oplus$ in $\sC$ commutes with the $G$-action strictly, but it is only pseudo-equivariant.
-When we apply the $\Cat(\tG, -)$, by \myref{pseudo equiv}, we get an on the nose equivariant functor which upon taking $G$-fixed points gives a transfer (or pushforward map) along the map of $G$-sets $f: S \ra T$.
+The functor $f_!$ is not on the nose equivariant, even if the sum $\oplus$ in $\sC$ commutes with the $G$-action strictly.
+It is only pseudo-equivariant.
+When we apply the $\Cat(\tG, -)$, by \autoref{pseudo equiv}, we get an on the nose equivariant functor which upon taking $G$-fixed points gives a transfer (or pushforward map) along the map of $G$-sets $f\colon S \ra T$.
 We make this more explicit in the following definition.

-\begin{df}\mylabel{pbpf} Let $\sC$ be a $G$-category with coproduct $\oplus$, and let $f: S \ra T$ be a map of unbased finite $G$-sets.
+\begin{df} Let $\sC$ be a $G$-category with coproduct $\oplus$, and let $f\colon S \ra T$ be a map of unbased finite $G$-sets.
 Define a {\bf pullback (restriction) functor}